Our Sub Schools

 In years 9 and 10 the curriculum choices expand to meet the broadening interests and capabilities of the students.
 Increased self-reliance is fostered as students become more mature and independent.

-The College-wide focus on academic excellence continues through the Middle School as students’ progress is continuously monitored by their individual Learning Managers.
-High achieving students are offered a range of enrichment electives or advanced study options in Mathematics, English and Science.
-This includes the opportunity for year 10 students to study one Victorian Certificate of Education (VCE) subject.
+The College-wide focus on academic excellence continues through the Middle School as students’ progress is continuously monitored by their individual Year Level Coordaintor.
+High achieving students are offered a range of enrichment electives or advanced study options in Mathematics (for SEAL students), a VCE Humanities subject, Art and Science.
+This includes the opportunity for Year 10 students to study one Victorian Certificate of Education (VCE) subject.

-In year 10, the MIP’s Program provides students with further guidance and advice on pathway choices.
-Students participate in site tours, mock interviews and work experience.
+In year 10, the MIPs Program provides students with further guidance and advice on pathway choices.
+Students participate in speed careering, mock interviews and work experience.
 This is a critical stage in secondary education and the College focuses on supporting students to choose appropriate pathways through VCE, Victorian Certificate of Applied Learning (VCAL) and into further study or employment.

 Senior Sub School (Years 11 and 12)